 Entrance scholarships, entrance awards and entrance bursaries all support new undergraduate students entering SFU.
 Each type of aid recognizes different achievements or needs, with varying levels of academic requirements.
 Find out which ones you’re eligible for!

-Paid opportunities on campus or through Co-op can earn you supplemental income that you can use towards funding your education or necessities in your lifestyle.
-They’re also ways to gain valuable experience and make connections across the SFU community.
+Work opportunities through SFU can help you earn income to fund your education and lifestyle.
+They also help you gain valuable work experience during your studies and build connections across the SFU community.

 Work-Study

-The Work-Study Program gives students with financial needs the opportunity to work in their field and participate in research-based projects that are offered part-time and on-campus.
+The Work-Study Program offers students the opportunity to earn a supplemental income in their field and participate in on-campus, research-based projects with flexible hours.

 Jobs on Campus

-Various opportunities are offered on campus, from teaching and research assistant positions to producing for SFU’s media platforms, to retail positions at the SFU Bookstore or around UniverCity, to name a few.
+Various opportunities are offered on campus, including teaching and research assistant positions, producing for SFU’s media platforms, retail positions at the SFU Bookstore or around UniverCity, and others.

 Fixed costs vs variable costs—what's the difference?

 Fixed costs are expenses that don’t change very often.
-But when they do, it usually happens over time due to inflation or other economic factors beyond your control.
-With that in mind, you can more or less expect to pay the same amount month-by-month or term-by-term over the next year or two.
-Compared to variable costs, you can think of fixed costs as somewhat “non-negotiable” in terms of how they fit in your life as a student.
+But when they do, it usually happens over time due to inflation or other economic factors beyond your control so expect to pay the same fixed amount month-by-month or term-by-term, over the next year or two.
+Compared to variable costs, think of fixed costs as somewhat “non-negotiable” in terms of how they fit into your budget.

 Examples of your fixed costs:

-- Tuition – Varies with your program of study and department, plus the number of courses you take that term.
+- Tuition – Varies with your program of study and faculty, plus the number of courses you take in a given term.

-- Student fees – e.g. Student Services, Student Activity, Recreation-Athletics fees
+- Student fees – e.g. Student Services, Student Activity and Recreation-Athletics fees

 - Housing – e.g. off-campus rent or SFU Residence fees (plus meal plan), renter's insurance

-- Fixed utilities – e.g. mobile, internet, cable TV or streaming services
+- Fixed utilities – e.g. mobile, Internet, media streaming services

-- Fixed transportation – e.g. transit fares (including U-Pass or monthly passes), parking pass, car insurance
+- Fixed transportation – e.g. transit fares (including U-Pass BC), parking pass, car insurance

-Variable costs are expenses that can vary each month, and depending on your personal consumption for that period, can go up or down with less predictability.
-It’s easy for anyone to underestimate the money spent here and there, but it can quickly add up.
-The good news is, with proper budgeting and sticking to a financial game plan, you can not only predict but also cover these costs.
+Variable costs are expenses that can change, and depending on your personal consumption for a given time period, can go up or down with less predictability.
+Spending on services and items here and there can quickly add up!
+But with proper budgeting and by sticking to a financial game plan, you can plan for and cover these costs.

 Examples of your variable costs:

-- Textbooks + school supplies – This varies with each course; plus, the number of courses you take that term.
+- Textbooks + school supplies – This varies with each course and the number of courses you take that term.

-- Documents - e.g. student visa, study permit, travel insurance, English language proficiency tests and other documentation
+- Documents - e.g. study permit, travel insurance, English language proficiency tests and other documentation

 - Variable utilities – e.g. gas, heat, electricity or hydro